PheonixHkbxoic/a2a4j-examples/README.md

 - [x] more a2a4j example project, please refer to [a2a4j-examples jdk8](https://github.com/PheonixHkbxoic/a2a4j-examples/tree/jdk8)
   and [a2a4j-examples main](https://github.com/PheonixHkbxoic/a2a4j-examples/tree/main)
-- [ ] support more LLM, eg.LangChain
+- [x] support more LLM, eg.LangChain4j

 ### agent/server配置